 Bahama Beach used to be called Hawaiian Falls Water Park.
 The city of Dallas bought it, and it is now a municipal facility that is part of the parks and aquatics departments.

 There is a reduced price for children (under 48").
 2 and under are free.
 Group rates and season passes are available.
 There is a discount for Dallas residents.
 For additional fees, visitors can rent cabanas, tables, and umbrellas.
+Discount tickets may be available online at the park’s official site.

 Birthday party packages that include park admission and food are available.
 The park also offers pavilions for rent that can accommodate groups up to 520 people for special events.